 A Memory-based Emulator of the Global 21 cm Signal with Unprecedented Accuracy

-The above image (Dorigo Jones et al., accepted) shows the Bayesian posterior signal constraints (shown in red) when using the 21cmLSTM emulator to fit mock data realizations of the global 21 cm signal with different levels of added observational noise.
+The above image (Dorigo Jones et al. 2024) shows the Bayesian posterior signal constraints (shown in red) when using the 21cmLSTM emulator to fit mock data realizations of the global 21 cm signal with different levels of added observational noise.
 These results, along with those presented in the paper, demonstrate that 21cmLSTM can be used to not only quickly and accurately emulate the signal for different models, but also to obtain unbiased constraints when fitting even very optimistic measurements of the signal.
 The emulator is publicly available on my GitHub page (github.com/jdorigojones/21cmLSTM) so that it can be easily employed and retrained for different models or data sets.
 21cmLSTM adds to the growing body of astrophysics and cosmology research finding that LSTM recurrent neural networks can perform as well as or better than fully connected neural networks in prediction or classification of data that contains intrinsic correlation over time.

 Validating posteriors obtained by an emulator for the global 21-cm signal